 Jo Williams (MSc, DipCAB, APDT UK) Clinical Animal Behaviourist

-I have been training dogs for over 15 years.
-I live with my husband Jon and 3 dogs; Cuba a Miniature American Shepherd, Hallie a American Shepherd and Bria a Border collie.
+I have been training dogs for over 20 years.
+I live with my husband Jon and 2 dogs; Cuba a Miniature American Shepherd and Hallie an American Shepherd.
 My previous dog Morgan, Red and White Setter, taught me valuable lessons about training gun dogs and how their noses can get them into trouble!
-Cuba and I compete in agility and we also love doing trick training, nose work and Hoopers.
-Bria I have recently taken on at 9 months as an unwanted farm dog and we are just starting to work on some basic training and building a relationship.
-Halle is a new addition to the team and as a puppy is learning about life.
+I’ve had 2 Border Collies and a Cocker Spaniel.
+I compete in Hoopers, Scentwork, Rally and we also love doing trick training.

-I have qualified as a Clinical Animal Behaviourist by completing a Masters (MSc) in Applied Animal Behaviour and Welfare at Newcastle University in 2017.
+I am a qualified Clinical Animal Behaviourist and have a Masters (MSc) in Applied Animal Behaviour and Welfare at Newcastle University in 2017.
 I started my animal education with a diploma in animal behaviour with COAPE in 2000 (Centre of Applied Pet Ethology).
-This gave me a fantastic theoretical knowledge of animal behaviour so I then needed to get some hands on experience.
+This gave me a fantastic theoretical knowledge of animal behaviour, so I then needed to get some hands on experience.

 I do not use any invasive, coercive or punitive equipment or methods.
 Training must be fun for the dog and owner.
 Building a good, positive relationship is the most effective way you can have a happy and contented dog.

 The field of dog training is continuing to develop and change, and I make sure I am up to date by attending courses and conferences as often as I can.